JuliaFavaro/SS25_TP_ProtoDUNE/README.md

     - pandas- for working with datasets structures

 ### Authors and acknowledgment
-Julia Favaro's bio: I'm a master student from the University of Pisa (Italy).
-I am currently pursuing a career in astroparticle physics and data analysis.
-In July and August 2024, I worket at the CERN's  Summer Student Program, as summer student in the Neutrino group, particularly on Proto-DUNE.
+Julia Favaro: I am a master's student at the University of Pisa (Italy), specializing in astroparticle physics and data analysis.
+In July and August 2025, I participated in the CERN Summer Student Program, working with the Neutrino group on the Proto-DUNE project.

 Supervisors: Dr. Klaudia Wawroska, Alessandro Thea, Giovanna Lehmann Miotto (EP-DUNE Department).